-The brand-new Winnebago Revel 44E is the first mass-produced, four-wheel-drive camper to be sold in the U.S. since the last VW Syncro Vanagon Westfalia was built, in 1992.
+The first mass-produced, off-road-ready camper to be sold in the U.S. in decades is a winner

 For a certain breed of adventurous souls, the key to happiness is a road machine that forever stokes their desire to chase fun.
 Looking at these seven dream rigs, it's hard not to want to play along.